SDFournier/mvps-template-with-agent-improvements/docs/test-matrix.md

 This matrix defines the required tests for each playbook.
 All new implementations must satisfy these requirements.

+## Purpose
+Declare minimum test coverage per playbook.

+## Use when
+- You need to know which tests are required for a feature.
+- You are verifying coverage before closing a change.

+## Canonical coverage rules
+This is the single source of truth for required coverage.
+Other docs should link here rather than restating rules.

+## Changing coverage rules
+- Update this document when coverage requirements change.
+- If a change affects architecture or contracts, add an ADR and update docs/decision-log.md.

 ## Cross-cutting
 - Contract: error response shape for all endpoints.
 - Contract: web API client paths must map to API controllers.